-I’m Erica and I am a senior in high school.
+I’m Erica and I am 18 and a senior in high school.
 My younger brother, mom, and I have chronic health issues.
 In a twisted way, I have been blessed with family who are dealing with similar health problems, because they are a built-in support system.
 I attend a public high school and play softball.
 I love to hang out with my friends and volunteer when I am not busy with family, work, or school obligations.
 I have gone on a few mission trips and hope to travel to countless countries in the future.

 I have had health problems since I was young ranging from ear infections to food and environmental sensitivities to cystic acne and cracking joints.
 I struggled with chronic joint pain or inflammation since fourth grade, which intensified the older I got.
 I am a softball catcher and before diet restrictions, I struggled to play because the pain was so bad.
 I would come home after every practice and game and ice every major joint from my ankles to my shoulders.